sensiml/tensorflow/tensorflow/lite/micro/examples/model_tester/README.md

-This is a simple project that can be used to generate a binary or library file that can be included in your c projects.
+This is a simple project that can be used to test your model.

-Modify the micro_api.cc to suit your specific application.

-To generate the library file

-`make lib`

-you can link to libtensorflow-microlite.a and micro_api.h to use your model in your project

-you can use the parse_micro_ops_function.py  in order to pull out of a tf_lite model only the necessary functions.
+First call the codegen.py file and pass in the path to your model.json file.
+A test example is included in the directory.
+The model.json file should include the tflite model as a string, test data

-`python codegen.py <path-to-execution-params.json>
+`python codegen.py test_model.json`

 which will create the micro_api.cc file with a file containing only the operations that need to be loaded by the micro_mutable_ops_resolver.
-You can then build a much smaller library file to include in your project.

-to include all ops

-`python codegen.py`

 you can generate the binary string directly from your tensorflow model

 ```python